Monday and Wednesday, 1:25pm-2:45pm, WEB L101

 Programming assignments are due by 11:59pm on the due date via electronic submission.
 Late programming assignments are accepted according to the following rules:

 Assignments are not accepted more than 3 days after the due date.

 Assignments submitted any time X days after the due date (midnight to 11:59pm) are penalized X times 10% of the assignment grade.

-The content of the video lectures will not be covered or summarized in class.
+The content of the video lectures will not be covered in class.
 Instead, the instructor will proceed on the assumption that everyone has seen the material in the videos.
 The class meeting will provide additional explorations of the topic and will feature students working with the rest of the class to solve problems.
-Lab sessions will be similar, but in smaller groups and often on topics that are even more specific, practical, and/or related to the current lab assignment.
+Lab sessions will be similar to class meetings, but in smaller groups and often on topics that are even more specific, practical, and/or related to the current homework assignment.

-Most Wednesdays before class, a new quiz will be available on Canvas.
-This will be due the following Monday prior to class.
-(Some weeks will not have a quiz, due to holidays and tests.)
-The purpose of the quizzes is twofold: to check whether students have understood the videos and readings ahead of class, and to provide problems that are representative of those that will appear on the tests.
+Each set of video lectures will be accompanied by a quiz on Canvas.
+The quiz will be due one hour prior to the class meeting for the lecture topic.
+The purpose of the quizzes is to help students check they have understood the videos and readings ahead of class.
 Students will have three attempts to take the quiz; they are automatically graded, and the highest score of three tries will be recorded.
 Quizzes cannot be taken late.

 Final grades will be calculated as follows:

 All homework assignments will be weighted equally.
 Each quiz is weighted by the number of questions on the quiz.